Our new greenhouse, the Veggie House is open! In it you can find all of our veggie starters and herbs!*

 Zucchini is the latest addition to our Veggie Bootcamp.
 This is a veggie that's known as an easy, speedy grower by gardeners.
 It loves compost rich, well drained soil in full sun, so make sure to choose an appropriate spot in your garden for it.

-When choosing your starters at the Rulfs Veggie House, think about picking up some of our Garden Mix, too, as zucchini are heavy feeders and you'll want to prepare the soil with organic matter such as compost etc, before planting.
+Once you've broswed the Rulfs Farmers Marker, take a stroll over to the Veggie House to explore our veggie and herb starters.
+Maybe think about picking up some of our Garden Mix, too, as zucchini are heavy feeders and you'll want to prepare the soil with organic matter such as compost etc., before planting.

 When planting, cluster your starters into "hills" to encourage pollination.
 Grouping 2-3 plants together increases the chance of their flowers being open at the same time, and being pollinated multiple times.
 If this doesn't happen, you won't have viable fruit to harvest.
 Zucchini will tend to produce male flowers first, then female flowers as the plant continues to mature.
 Be patient if you see flowers but no fruit afterwards - they are coming!

 When it comes time to harvest zucchini, remember to pick them young and pick often.
 Each plant will likely produce several fruit a day during peak season!
 Pick them young and tender for the best flavor, when they reach around 4 inches in length.
 Waiting too long to harvest will result in zucchini that are bitter and seedy.

 Take pruners, scissors or a sharp knife and cut the stem about 1-2 inches from the fruit.
 Alternatively, try twisting the plant until it breaks off of the vine.